drieu/MetricViewer/README.md

 This is an small example make with javaFx and Maven.
 To now, it's juste a SNAPSHOT.You should be able to create an excutable jar and to show a window.
+This window have a menu in which you can add a server in database and show a list of them.

 TODO :
 * More generic configuration on windows and linux